cocopops9/SkinLesionClassification/IMAGE_VALIDATION_REPORT.md

 **Key Insight**:
 The aggregate scoring approach is fundamentally flawed.
 When you have 20 non-medical prompts, each one gets a small share of the probability mass.
 Even a clear cat photo might only score 10-15% on "photo of a cat" because the probability is spread across all prompts.

 ---

+### Approach 10: Individual Prompt Matching

+**Strategy**: Use maximum individual prompt probability instead of aggregate sums

+**Implementation**:
+- Look at max probability for any single medical prompt
+- Look at max probability for any single non-medical prompt
+- Thresholds: non_medical > 8%, medical > 12%
+- Decision logic:
+  - If max_non_medical > 8% AND > max_medical → Reject
+  - If max_medical > 12% → Accept
+  - Otherwise compare max_medical vs max_non_medical

+**Why This Should Work**:
+- Avoids dilution problem from aggregate scoring
+- A clear cat photo should score high on "photo of a cat" individually
+- Strong individual matches trigger decisions regardless of other prompts

+**Result**: NO IMPROVEMENT - Still validates invalid images

+**Why It Failed**:
+- Even with individual matching, CLIP probabilities are still low
+- With softmax over 25 prompts, even the best match rarely exceeds 15%
+- The 8% threshold for non-medical is too high given softmax dilution
+- CLIP may genuinely not distinguish medical images well
+- The prompts themselves may not be discriminative enough

+**Key Insight**:
+The softmax normalization across all prompts is the core issue.
+Even if an image strongly matches "photo of a cat", when you have 25 prompts, the softmax spreads probability such that no single prompt gets a high score.
+The issue is not aggregate vs individual - it's the softmax itself.

+---